 Abstract

 Brazil is facing setbacks in the public trust in scientists due to the political interests of some groups, poor scientific education, and distance between science institutions and society.
-Given the lack of training for undergraduate and graduate students to communicate science, we share our experience organizing a virtual space in Twitter where biodiversity scientists can engage in science communication, engaging with almost 8,000 followers.
-We argue that collaborative actions would help scientists to engage in science communication activities.
+Given the lack of training for undergraduate and graduate students to communicate science, we share our experience organizing a virtual space on Twitter where biodiversity scientists can engage in science communication, engaging with almost 8,000 followers.
+We argue that collaborative actions would help scientists engage in science communication activities.

 Keywords: career; collaboration; outreach; science communication; social media.

 The world faces setbacks in the public trust in science.
-Even with recent improvements in public trust, some countries still endure anti-scientific movements from the public and the government (Funk et al. 2020, Taylor 2021).
+Even with recent improvements, some countries still endure anti-scientific movements from the public and the government (Funk et al. 2020, Taylor 2021).
 A tragic example comes from Brazil, where President Jair Bolsonaro urges his voters not to wear masks, undermines COVID-19 vaccination, and compromises the federal budget for science (Barbara 2021).
-Also, Bolsonaro’s administration ignored scientists and actively dismantles the legislative and administrative structure for environmental protection (Ferrante & Fearnside 2019, Agapito et al. 2022, Garcia et al. 2022)(Brando et al. 2020, Berlinck et al. 2022).
-(Centro de Gestão e Estudos Estratégicos 2019)The government is nonetheless celebrated by a large portion of the population displaying strong scientific denialism and promoting pseudo-facts and conspiracy theories (Silva 2021a, 2021b, Ostermann 2022, Rajão et al. 2022).
+Also, Bolsonaro's administration ignored scientists, dismantled the legislative and administrative structure for environmental protection (Ferrante & Fearnside 2019, Agapito et al. 2022, Garcia et al. 2022), and poorly responded to the wildfires in the Pantanal and Amazon (Brando et al. 2020, Berlinck et al. 2022).
+A large portion of the Brazilian population considers themselves interested in science, technology, and the environment (Centro de Gestão e Estudos Estratégicos 2019).
+Nonetheless, a part of the population still celebrates the current administration, displays strong scientific denialism, and promotes pseudo-facts and conspiracy theories (Silva 2021a, 2021b, Ostermann 2022, Rajão et al. 2022).
 Explanations for such social phenomena encompass political projects based on spreading fake news (Scheufele & Krause 2019) that prey on the poor science literacy and the gap between scientists and the public (Peters 2013, Howell & Brossard 2021).

 Scientists and managers can improve public perception by engaging in scientific communication and popularization (hereafter SciComm).
 These activities range from in-person activities in institutional spaces to virtual meetings and seminars such as Skype a Scientist.
 SciComm promotes knowledge, fun, interest, opinions, and an understanding of science by connecting people with varied intellectual backgrounds to scientific information (Burns et al. 2003) and creating a more human image of the scientists (Schinske et al. 2016).
-Given this, society urges for organized spaces for scientists to engage with the public (Leite & Diele-Viegas 2020, Muindi et al. 2020).(Van Noorden 2014, Collins et al. 2016)(Walter et al. 2019)(Wilson & Perkin 2021)
+Society needs organized spaces for scientists to engage with the public (Leite & Diele-Viegas 2020, Muindi et al. 2020).
+Social media is increasingly important for scientists to interact with heterogeneous audiences and then bridge the interaction gaps between them and the public (Van Noorden 2014, Collins et al. 2016).
+One example is Twitter, which is widely used by scientists that shape a network of engagement with peers, journalists, civil society, and politicians (Walter et al. 2019).
+Twitter displays several possibilities when tweeting (e.g., using links, hashtags, mentions, images, and retweet system) to increase the information's visibility (Wilson & Perkin 2021).

-As early-career scientists living through the scientific denialism in Brazil, the reality struck us – we rarely communicated with people outside the academia and when it seemed that when scientists did, the public did not believe them.
+As early-career scientists living through the scientific denialism in Brazil, the reality struck us – we rarely communicated with people outside the academia, and the ones that tried to communicate specific topics were discredited.
 We needed to reach people, but we felt lost.
-We did not find places to engage in science communication, did not have training, and were overwhelmed with our research.
-We imagined our early career colleagues must have been feeling the same way, since the lack of training to communicate science communication is a structural pattern in our undergraduate and graduate courses.
-Then, we decided to create an organized space for us and colleagues to engage with the public.
+We did not find places to engage in science communication, did not have any training, and were overwhelmed with our research.
+We imagined our early career colleagues must have felt the same, given that the lack of training to communicate science is a structural pattern in our undergraduate and graduate courses.
+Then, we decided to create an organized space for scientists like us to engage with a more general audience.